honojs/hono/README.md

 - **Ultrafast** - the router does not use linear loops.
 - **Zero-dependencies** - using only Service Worker and Web Standard API.
-- **Middleware** - built-in middleware and ability to extend with your own middleware.
+- **Middleware** - built-in middleware, custom middleware, and third-party middleware.
 - **TypeScript** - first-class TypeScript support.
 - **Multi-platform** - works on Cloudflare Workers, Fastly Compute@Edge, Deno, or Bun.